panox/cyclevision/README.md

 We have high aims for what we would like our website to be able to do including:

-- choosing which images to show on a map, so that routes would be available
+- choosing which images to show on a map, so that routes would be available.
+Eventually we would like to be able to have each user being able to display several routes.
 - Messaging feature between users
--
+- Comments on images
+- Search for #'s within titles.
+Making the whole site searchable.
+- Ability to upload and view videos.

 ###Final Product